-- An audit is designed to provide a high, but not absolute, level of assurance, expressed positively in the auditor's report as reasonable assurance, that the information subject to audit is free of material misstatement. - International Standards on Auditing (New Zealand) (ISAs (NZ)) are based on the equivalent International Standards on Auditing issued by the IAASB.
-ISAs (NZ) are written in the context of an audit of financial statements1 by an independent auditor.
-They are to be applied, as appropriate, to all audits.
+- 22 An audit is designed to provide a high, but not absolute, level of assurance, expressed positively in the auditor's report as reasonable assurance, that the information subject to audit is free of material misstatement. - 23 International Standards on Auditing (New Zealand) (ISAs (NZ)) are based on the equivalent International Standards on Auditing issued by the IAASB.
+ISAs (NZ) are written in the context of an audit of financial statements by an independent auditor.
+They are to be applied, as appropriate, to all audits. - 24 ISAs (NZ) follow the format of the pronouncements issued by the IAASB.
+However, ISAs (NZ) cross refer to other New Zealand Standards (rather than ISAs) and state an application date as determined by the XRB or the NZAuASB. - 25 ISAs (NZ) are supported by International Auditing Practice Notes (New Zealand) (IAPNs (NZ)) and Audit Guidance Statements (AGs).
+The IAPNs (NZ) and AGs provide guidance on the application of ISAs (NZ) but have no legal standing.